Brown dwarf: Theory

-This means that the protostar is not massive enough and not dense enough to ever reach the conditions needed to sustain hydrogen fusion.
+This means that the protostar is not massive or dense enough ever to reach the conditions needed to sustain hydrogen fusion.
 The infalling matter is prevented, by electron degeneracy pressure, from reaching the densities and pressures needed.

-Further gravitational contraction is prevented and the result is a "failed star", or brown dwarf that simply cools off by radiating away its internal thermal energy.
+Further gravitational contraction is prevented and the result is a brown dwarf that simply cools off by radiating away its internal thermal energy.
 Note that, in principle, it is possible for a brown dwarf to slowly accrete mass above the hydrogen burning limit without initiating hydrogen fusion.
 This could happen via mass transfer in a binary brown dwarf system.

 High-mass brown dwarfs versus low-mass stars

 Lithium is generally present in brown dwarfs and not in low-mass stars.
 Stars, which reach the high temperature necessary for fusing hydrogen, rapidly deplete their lithium.
-Fusion of lithium-7 and a proton occurs producing two helium-4 nuclei.
+Fusion of lithium-7 and a proton occurs, producing two helium-4 nuclei.
 The temperature necessary for this reaction is just below that necessary for hydrogen fusion.
 Convection in low-mass stars ensures that lithium in the whole volume of the star is eventually depleted.
 Therefore, the presence of the lithium spectral line in a candidate brown dwarf is a strong indicator that it is indeed a substellar object.

-The lithium test
+Lithium test

-The use of lithium to distinguish candidate brown dwarfs from low-mass stars is commonly referred to as the lithium test, and was pioneered by Rafael Rebolo, Eduardo Martín and Antonio Magazzu.
-However, lithium is also seen in very young stars, which have not yet had enough time to burn it all.
+Brown dwarfs can be divided into two groups; those that have enough mass to fuse lithium, and those that do not.
+This is known as the lithium test.

 Heavier stars, like the Sun, can also retain lithium in their outer layers, which never get hot enough to fuse lithium, and whose convective layer does not mix with the core where the lithium would be rapidly depleted.
 Those larger stars are easily distinguishable from brown dwarfs by their size and luminosity.